kelloggm/cs-490-website/about.md

 not be accepted.

-You may not use late days on Individual Project 0, the Group Project Presentation, or the Group Project Final Submission.
+You may not use late days on Individual Project 0, the Group Project Class Demo, or the Group Project Final Submission (or resubmission).

-# Acknowledgements
+# Acknowledgments

 This course is heavily inspired by a number of other courses in software engineering at other universities, especially:
 * [Jon Bell](https://www.jonbell.net/)’s [CS 4530](https://neu-se.github.io/CS4530-Fall-2022/) at Northeastern (special thanks to Jon and his colleagues for their permission to re-use the Covey.Town project materials.)